 Busted!
 Don’t let debt fool you.

 According to the Home Buyer and Seller Generational Trends Report, 22% of all homebuyers have student loans.
 Other common debts include auto loans, credit cards, and health care costs.
-Rather than letting your debt negatively affect your home buying decisions, know that accruing debt and showing the trustworthiness to pay it back is a crucial element of your credit score.
+Rather than letting your debt negatively affect your home-buying decisions, know that accruing debt and showing the trustworthiness to pay it back is a crucial element of your credit score.

-The bigger issue is to make sure your debt-to-income ratio is not too high.
+The bigger issue is making sure your debt-to-income ratio is not too high.
 What is debt-to-income ratio?
-Take all of your monthly debt payments and divide the total by your gross monthly income.
-The ratio is shown as a percentage, and lenders use it to determine how well you manage monthly debts -- and if you can afford to repay a loan.
+Add up all your monthly debt payments.
+Divide that total by your gross monthly income.
+The ratio, shown as a percentage, is used by lenders to determine how well you manage monthly debts — and if you can afford to repay a loan.

-Before assuming that your debt will prohibit you from buying a house, meet with your lender or call one of the Numerica Home Loan Team Members to find out what your options are.
+Before assuming your debt will prohibit you from buying a house, meet with your lender or contact one of the Numerica home loan team members to review your options.

 Myth 3: You need amazing credit

 Busted!
 You are more than your credit score.

 It’s true, your credit score factors into getting a better mortgage rate.
-However, even those with bruised credit could qualify for a home loan.
+However, even those with less-than-stellar credit might qualify for a home loan.
 Your credit score is part of your story, but it’s not all of you.

-There are home loan options for people with credit scores between 600 and above.
-Moreover, each lender has their own criteria for approval, and while it is true that your interest may be higher if your credit score is lower, you may still be approved.
+Typically, there are home loan options for people with credit scores 620 and above.
+Each lender has its own criteria for approval.
+Although interest rates are sometimes higher for people with lower credit scores, they may still be approved.

-Talk with your lender and find your loan options.
-Remember, Numerica looks at your entire financial picture when approving you for your home loan.
+Talk with your lender and explore your loan options.
+Remember, Numerica looks at your entire financial picture when approving your home loan.
 We’re committed to serving people, not credit scores.

-Myth 4: Pre-Qualification and Pre-Approval are the same thing
+Myth 4: Pre-qualification and pre-approval are the same

 Busted!
-Pre-qualification does not equal “I got the loan.”
+Pre-qualification does not mean, “I got the loan.”